arielgee/Sage-Like/.misc/tasks.md

 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`

-### file "sl-customFeedPreview-CSS-files.zip" is ahead of the one in https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/18
-* one extra css file.

 ### low priority
 * MDN - DataTransfer.effectAllowed: Following is not correct 'Assigning a value to effectAllowed in events other than dragstart has no effect'
 	* make a POC and post in somewhere. must me a sidebar webextension!